 Patterns such as being externally identified, disconnected from the body, with difficult relationships with the family of origin, and needing everything to be controlled can leave a person very vulnerable to stress, mishaps, accidents, infection, etc.

-These particular mental patterns, are not necessarily the fault of the person with MS nor did they intentionally make themselves sick.
-These patterns were created when the person was a child and many of them were then reinforced over and over again by our culture, economy, and external values.
+These particular mental patterns, are not the fault of the person with MS nor did they intentionally make themselves sick.
+These patterns were created when the person was a child and many of them were then reinforced over and over again by the culture, economy, and external values of their society.
 Many people are living with similar mental patterns.
-It is only when life gives a person a major life stress event (ILE) that these patterns prove to be insufficient to cope with what is occurring and the body responds with MS.
+It is only when life gives a person a major stressful event (ILE) that these patterns prove to be insufficient to cope with what is occurring and the body responds with MS.